iatoolkit/iatoolkit/ENTERPRISE_LICENSE.md

 The open-source portions of IAToolkit (the "IAToolkit Open Core") are licensed under the MIT License.

-Certain additional features ("IAToolkit Enterprise Features") are licensed under this Enterprise License.
-These features include, but are not limited to:
+The following "IAToolkit Enterprise Features" are licensed under this Enterprise License:

+- Multi-Company (multi-tenant) capabilities
-- Advanced RAG pipelines
+- Advanced RAG pipelines and extended retrieval logic
-- Multi-tenant high-scale capabilities
-- External connectors (S3, SMTP, third-party APIs)
+- External connectors (S3, SMTP, external APIs, file storage)
-- Audit & analytics modules
-- SSO integrations
+- SSO integrations (Google, Microsoft, Okta, etc.)
-- Token, rate, and usage expansion beyond community limits
+- Auditing, access control, and operational analytics
+- Priority support and continuous updates
-- Any module whose activation depends on a valid Enterprise License Key (JWT)
+- Any feature or module that requires activation via the Enterprise License Key

 ## License Key

-Use of Enterprise Features requires a valid Enterprise License Key issued by IAToolkit.
+Enterprise Features require a valid Enterprise License Key issued by IAToolkit.
-The software will verify the authenticity, expiration date, and plan details of this key.
+The software validates the token's authenticity, signature, expiration, and plan details.
 Tampering with or bypassing the license validation mechanism is strictly prohibited.

 ## Restrictions

 You may not:

-- Modify or remove the license validation code for the purpose of enabling Enterprise Features without a valid license.
+- Modify or remove the license validation code for the purpose of enabling Enterprise Features without a valid license
-- Redistribute any IAToolkit Enterprise package, wheel, or binary.
+- Redistribute any IAToolkit Enterprise package, wheel, or binary
-- Use Enterprise Features without an active commercial agreement.
+- Use Enterprise Features without an active commercial agreement
-- Attempt to generate or modify a License Key.
+- Attempt to forge, alter, or reverse-engineer a License Key

 ## Support and Updates

-Enterprise customers are entitled to:
+Enterprise customers receive:

+- Priority technical support
-- Updates to the enterprise package during the subscription term,
+- Updates to the Enterprise package during the subscription term
-- Technical support according to the signed contract,
-- Security notices and priority patches.
+- Security notifications and priority patches

 ## Termination

-Upon expiry or termination of the Enterprise Contract, all Enterprise Features must be disabled, and any Enterprise wheels must be removed.
+Upon expiration or termination of the Enterprise Contract, all Enterprise Features must be disabled, and any Enterprise wheels must be removed.

 ## Contact

-For commercial licenses, please contact: support@iatoolkit.com
+For commercial licensing, please contact:
+**support@iatoolkit.com**